Outschool

 Bachelor's Degree from Alberta College of Arts and Design

 I love to teach art, and specialize in drawing (wide variety of styles and techniques), procreate, watercolour, and acrylic painting.
 When I teach, I like to lead by example.
-This means that I draw, paint and create with my students.
+This means that I draw, paint and create with my learners.
 Throughout class I make myself available for questions, assistance and feedback.

-I’ve been teaching art for over 5 years, and I have been creating art professionally since 2011.
+I’ve been teaching art for over 6 years, and I have been creating art professionally since 2011.
 I have illustrated marketing materials for Denny’s, Newman’s Own, Duane Reade, Discovery Children’s Museum, The Mendes Foundation and other clients.

 I also have extensive experience in advertising.
-I’ve been working as an art director (now creative director) for over 17 years.
+I’ve been working as an art director/creative director for over 17 years.
 I worked in New York City for 10 years, Cambodia for one, and I currently work remotely out of my home office in Canada.
 In my advertising career I've made TV commercials, print campaigns, radio spots, online ads, videos and billboards (even some in Time Square.)
 I love thinking of cool ideas and bringing them to life.
 I am excited to share this skill with my students.

 I believe that art is more than an applicable workplace skill.
 Art is a form of healthy self-expression and personal reflection.
 I also believe that art teaches the importance of patience and persistence.
 It is an education for the mind and soul.